fastforwardlabs/mdff16-structural-time-series-report/readme.md

 ## Dev

 Report repository template -- we use markdown now.
 Write markdown in the `src` directory.
-See `src/00a-example.md` for how to format.

 To run locally, make sure you have nodejs and NPM installed and then do: